 The temporomandibular joint (or TMJ) is a hinge joining your skull's temporal bones to your jaw.
 Disorder in this joint can lead to numerous issues with your facial muscles and jaw, including painful symptoms.
 Our dentists can detect, diagnose, and provide a treatment plan for TMJ Disorder.

-When injected into the facial muscles, Botox Botox® releases neurotoxins, preventing the muscles from contracting and helping them to relax.
-Using this purified protein, our dentist can help treat headaches and jaw pain, in addition to providing relief from grinding and clenching.
+When injected into the facial muscles, Botox releases neurotoxins, preventing the muscles from contracting and helping them to relax.
+Using this purified protein, our dentist can help treat headaches and jaw pain, in addition to helping to provide relief from grinding and clenching.